 Without doing a single eye exam, online retailers have sold contact lenses to over 15 million patients.
 How did these online and big-box chains together capture 90 percent of reorders, the largest segment of the CL market?

 The CLX System provides ECPs with innovative technology designed to level the playing field in the contact lens market by offering the ability to implement a multi-channel strategic approach to capturing patient contact lens revenue from the day of the initial contact lens fitting to when that patient is down to his last box.
-Click here to schedule a one-on-one demo to learn more about CLX.

 1. Vision Watch, December 2015; “Key Metrics: Assessing Optometric Practice Performance,” Management and Business Academy, 2015; ECP practice and distributor data sampling.